 There have been no judicial findings of inadequacy from federal investigative agencies or findings of inadequacy from internal or external oversight bodies relevant to this standard.
 All essential posts are filled each shift and no essential posts are kept open for salary savings.
 When programs are offered, staffing is increased to provide additional supervision.
-The review of Institution Duty Officer (IDO) unannounced PREA rounds logs confirmed that intermediatelevel or higher-level supervisors, including shift supervisors and department heads, conduct and document such visits throughout the institution, during the day, at night and on the weekends.
-The Warden, Deputy Wardens and Major serves as IDO.
+The review of Institution Duty Officer (IDO) unannounced PREA rounds logs confirmed that intermediate-level or higher-level supervisors, including shift supervisors and department heads, conduct and document such visits throughout the institution, during the day, at night and on the weekends.
+The Warden, deputy wardens and Major serves as IDO.
 All were interviewed.
 The IDO works weekend at the facility to provide overview.
 Staff members are prohibited from alerting other employees regarding unannounced rounds.
 Interviews with inmates and housing unit officers also confirmed that random, unannounced rounds are conducted by Institution Duty Officers daily, including nights and weekends.
 PREA rounds are documented in operations logs and at the officer's stations logs for housing units.
 An examination of policy and supporting documentation and all interviews confirms compliance with this standard.
-Compliance was determined by staff interviews conducted during the tour of all areas of the facility, including human resource manager and correctional staff; reviews of documented staffing rosters, daily supervisory checks, and facility workforce quarterly meeting records; pay period staffing reports and the examination of the video monitoring system.
+The facility has modified its schedule to working 12 hour shifts and has utilized all correctional staff to manage the minimum standards that are required based on the facility mandatory posts based on the annual staffing plan, contracting entities requirements and MTC security annual reviews.
+Compliance was determined by staff interviews conducted during the tour of all areas of the facility, including human resource manager and correctional staff; reviews of documented staffing rosters, daily supervisory checks and facility workforce quarterly meeting records; pay period staffing reports and the examination of the video monitoring system.
 A comprehensive tour of the facility was conducted during the audit that included looking for blind spots, reviewing cameras coverage and available staff in areas that inmates are assigned.
-A camera review was conducted by looking at each camera from a control area by the auditor.
 Subsequently, tours of each area of the facility was also reviewed while going throughout the facility to meet with staff and to interview inmates.